LegendRed01/SpiceGuides/README.md

 # SpuceGuides
-Spoofing Guides for Pokemon Go
+We offer multiple Guides for Android Spoofing.